Labiri/clis-wrapper/README.md

 ### Important Note on Existing Sessions

-**Currently, sessions created while `CHAT_MODE_CLEANUP_SESSIONS=false` will NOT be automatically cleaned up when switching to `CHAT_MODE_CLEANUP_SESSIONS=true`.** Only new sessions created after enabling cleanup will be tracked and cleaned.
+**Currently, sessions created while `CLEANUP_SESSIONS=false` will NOT be automatically cleaned up when switching to `CLEANUP_SESSIONS=true`.** Only new sessions created after enabling cleanup will be tracked and cleaned.
 To manually clean old sessions, you'll need to delete them from `~/.claude/projects/` directories containing "claude-chat-sandbox" in their names.

 ### Example Usage